LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/accessibilty-policy.md

 {: .notice}
 If the customer chooses to makes changes to the default window themes, they are responsible for ensuring the window remains accessible.

-### **Clear interface elements**
+### Clear interface elements

 All interface elements are intuitive so that the user can navigate without requiring an introduction or help menu.
 Instructions to visitors provide cues that go beyond the shape, size, visual location, orientation, sound, or any other sensory characteristic of a feature.

-The following elements have been incorporated within the Embedded Engagement window:
+The following elements have been incorporated within the embedded engagement window:

 * Consistent buttons, labels, and names.
 * All interface elements are labeled with tooltips specific to the interface.